Tdude/stegetfore-headless-wp/README.md

 }
 ```

-# Contact Form 7 Integration for Headless WordPress
+# Contact Form 7 Integration

-How to integrate Contact Form 7 with a headless WordPress setup, including API endpoints, implementation examples, and troubleshooting tips.
+Integrate Contact Form 7 with a headless WordPress setup, including API endpoints, implementation examples, and troubleshooting tips.

 ## Overview

 Contact Form 7 (CF7) is a WordPress plugin for creating forms and send email, but it doesn't natively support headless implementations (as I know of).
-The custom endpoints and components in this theme bridge this gap, allowing you to use CF7 forms in a decoupled frontend.
+The custom endpoints and components in this theme bridge this gap, allowing you to use CF7 forms in a decoupled environment.

 ## API Endpoints

-This headless theme provides the following custom endpoints for Contact Form 7:
+You have the following custom endpoints for Contact Form 7:

 | Endpoint                             | Method | Description                                       |
 | ------------------------------------ | ------ | ------------------------------------------------- |